awslabs/sagemaker-debugger/docs/mxnet/api.md

 Tornasole MXNet provides the following constructs:
 ### Hook
-TornasoleHook is the entry point for Tornasole into your program.
+SessionHook is the entry point for Tornasole into your program.

 ```

-	class TornasoleHook
+	class SessionHook
     """
     A class used to represent the hook which gets attached to the
     training process.